 Dried Fenugreek Leaves Benefits

 Helps in digestion – Kasuri methi is high in water-soluble fibres that help to ease constipation.
-This is why many natural digestive ayurvedic medicines have dried fenugreek as one of the key ingredients.
+This is why many natural digestive Ayurvedic medicines have dried fenugreek as one of the key ingredients.

 Maintains a healthy level of cholesterol – Because of the high fibre content, it helps the body by preventing the access absorption of cholesterol by eliminating the fatty acids from the body.

-Control diabetes – Kasuri methi prevent an increase in glucose level by regulating the production of insulin in the body thus preventing type 2 diabetes.
+Controls diabetes – Kasuri methi prevent an increase in glucose level by regulating the production of insulin in the body thus preventing type 2 diabetes.

 Aids weight loss – The high fibre content also helps to keep those extra kilos off by aiding digestion and maintaining a good metabolism.